Peel Hunt Thinks Pharos Energy's Stock is Going to Recover

 Peel Hunt Thinks Pharos Energy’s Stock is Going to Recover

-In a report issued on July 9, Peel Hunt from Peel Hunt reiterated a Buy rating on Pharos Energy (SOCLF).
+Peel Hunt analyst Peel Hunt reiterated a Buy rating on Pharos Energy (SOCLF) on May 12.
 The company’s shares closed last Friday at $0.22, close to its 52-week low of $0.14.

 Pharos Energy has an analyst consensus of Moderate Buy.